Becoming a Peer Mentor

 - At least one year of experience as a Stanford undergraduate

 - Capacity to commit to all Peer Mentor responsibilities during the academic year.
-Times include mentor orientation, five 1-hour trainings, and academic year meetings and mentoring of 4-6 hours per week.
+Times include mentor orientation, five remote 1-hour trainings (combination of synchronous and asynchoronous), participation in weekly mentoring and group supervision of 2-4 hours per week.

 - Willingness to be flexible and adapt to the needs of others